chengdu/Speare/README.md

 http://github.com/chengdu/Speare<br>
 https://sourceforge.net/projects/speare/<br>

-Speare is an ultra lightweight code editor and small IDE that has a designedly graphical user operation interface smoothly support editing multiple files that written with different programming languages simultaneously.
-It was originally developed to provide a native scripting language debugging environment that seamlessly integrated with C and C++.
+Speare is an ultra lightweight code editor and small IDE.
+It was originally developed to providing a native scripting language debugging environment that seamlessly integrated with C and C++, and with an efficient code navigation and call routines tracing ability.
+Speare has very simple interface that allows you to add a new programming language parser, syntax highlighting, code formatter and debugger to it.
 You can use the free version to debug C and C++ project.
-Speare Pro is the advanced version that has IDE features especially scripting language debugging environment supported.
-It supports debugging applications that written with C, C++, Ruby, Lua, Python, PHP, Perl and Tcl.
-The most important feature of Speare is that it support extend the debuggers by yourself and directly switch between any version of self-compiled scripting language interpreters.<br>
+Speare Pro is the advanced version that supports debugging with more programming languages including Ruby, Lua, Python, PHP, Perl and Tcl.
+Most of the debuggers supports extending themselves in source code level and directly switch between any version of self-compiled scripting language interpreters.<br>

 Features
 ------------
 1. Well designed user operation interface.
 Intuitive and simple.<br>
+2. High performance of managing large amount of files and big files.<br>
-2. Fast search and replace in different searching scope, current document, opened files and entire project.<br>
+3. Fast search and replace in current document, selected folder, opened files and entire project.<br>
-3. High performance of managing large amount of files and big files.
-Multiple distributed folder management by simple project file.<br>
-4. Smoothly edit multiple files that written in different programming languages simultaneously.
-Supports almost all common programming languages syntax highlighting and parsing, quickly switch between files and projects.<br>
+4. Smoothly edit multiple files that written in different programming languages simultaneously.<br>
-5. Word autocomplete, sensitivity of keywords when typing, live parsing symbol definition for suggested words list.<br>
+5. Supports almost all common programming languages syntax highlighting and parsing.<br>
+6. Auto-completion, sensitively typing with keywords, live parsing symbol definition with priority.<br>
-6. Jump to definition and fast locate code lines between editing files by symbol index, bookmark or searching.<br>
+7. Jump to definition and fast locate code lines between editing files by symbol index, bookmark or searching.<br>
-7. Unlimited go back and forward, automatically remember the sequence of current editing locations of file and files.<br>
+8. Unlimited go back and forward, automatically remember jump location and current editing locations.<br>
-8. Keeping entire state after quit, the opened files, selection of each file and the cursor location.<br>
+9. Keeping entire state after quit, the opened files, selection of each file and the cursor location.<br>
-9. Customisation of fonts and colours for the text editor.<br>
+10. Customisation of fonts and colours for the text editor.<br>
-10. Run Javascript code and preview html or markdown files in builtin web browser instantly.<br>
+11. Full featured markdown editor, run Javascript code instantly, well support Web development.<br>
-11. Ultra lightweight.<br>
+12. Ultra lightweight.<br>
 <br>

 Other Builtin Features:
 ------------
-a. ❅ C and C++ debugging with LLDB.<br>
+a.
+C and C++ debugging with LLDB.<br>
 b.
 Binary file automatically detection.<br>
 c.
-Text encodings automatically detection when open file and convert to UTF-8 by default.<br>
+Automatically detecting file encoding and convert to UTF-8 by default when open file.<br>
 d.
 Code block selection by double clicking the begin symbol of code block.<br>
 e.
 Preview all kinds of files, image, pdf, office documents, audio and video etc.<br>
 <br>